 Medical Chaperone Training Program (CTP-2)Back

-A chaperone is an objective witness who serves to verify what is said and done in the clinical setting.
+The goal of a medical chaperone is to serve independently as a responsible, neutral, and objective third-party during clinical encounters.
 This course is designed to provide the knowledge and skills necessary for one to serve as an effective chaperone, a valued member of the healthcare team.
+Through their presence, effectively trained chaperones can:

 Self-paced online course combining online readings, interactive scenario-based activities, and knowledge checks